khrt/Raisin/README.md

     { "data": nil }

-Once we add parameters requirements, Raisin will start returning only the declared params.
+Once we add parameters block, Raisin will start return only the declared parameters.

 Application: